 These solutions that I suggest are sometimes largely insufficient to compensate for these negative impacts, such as carbon offsetting.
 Unfortunately, there is not always an ideal and 100% efficient solution, far from it.
 And if you have others, please do not hesitate to share them in the comments below.

-- Nutrition is a crucial element when practicing a sport in a moderate or intensive way.
+Nutrition is a crucial element when practicing a sport in a moderate or intensive way.
 If your body eliminates toxins during exercise, it would be a shame to feed it in a counterproductive way.
 This is why you should favour a healthy diet, but above all organic, local and seasonal.
+This will be good for both your body and the planet.

 Pros